Get a free, no obligation personal loan quote with rates as low as 6.99%

 Calculate Your Current Debt

-It’s important to make a detailed list of all your monthly expenses to determine how much of your income you can use to pay a mortgage.
+The amount of debt you have (car loans, credit cards, etc.) significantly impacts your ability to afford a mortgage.
+To determine how much you can allocate to mortgage payments, make a detailed list of all your income and monthly expenses to determine how much of your income you can use to pay a mortgage.
 Common monthly expenses often include the following:

 Add up all the expenses you incur every month and deduct the figure from your income to find out what you can realistically afford to spend on mortgage payments.